Casyfill/HSU_Metropolitan_Data/data_science.md

 Students will be required to:

 •	perform an exploratory analysis over the data-set
-•	create a blogpost over the topic, discussing particular data science technique and its implementations in urban studies.
+•	create a blog post over the topic, discussing particular data science technique and its implementations in urban studies.

 ## Bibliography